History Weblecture for Unit 36

 While this seems rather peculiar and even absurd to us, Stahl's theory had one important aspect which made it useful: one could burn objects and measure the changes to the burnt object (differences in weight) or to the air (differences in volume).
 More and more, investigators studying the properties of phlogiston used measurement and experimentation to gather data.

 Joseph Black, a Scottish chemist, was actually a forerunner of Lavoisier.
 He was interested in the transformation of chalk into quicklime (CaO), a reaction which produced a gas, and the "slaking" of quicklime, in which water was absorbed by the quicklime.
-After many careful measurments, Black was able to show that the gas produced was not air.
+After many careful measurements, Black was able to show that the gas produced was not air.
 He called it "fixed air" (a gas we now identify as carbon dioxide).
-Black's 1756 publication of his results, Experiments upon Quicklime, demonstrated that there were gases other than air, a discovery which allowed Priestley and Lavoisier to realize that air itself might be composd of several gases, and ultimately to isolate oxygen from air.
+Black's 1756 publication of his results, Experiments upon Quicklime, demonstrated that there were gases other than air, a discovery which allowed Priestley and Lavoisier to realize that air itself might be composed of several gases, and ultimately to isolate oxygen from air.

 Joseph Priestley a chemist and physicist and performed experiments on gases as well as studying electrical charged.
 Priestley isolated different "airs" or gases and then determined whether they would explode if sparked with an electrical charge, or support combustion.
 In April 1774, he isolated a colorless new gas by heating mercury oxide.
 He then burned a candle in the air successfully.
-But he was not able to dissolve this new gas in water in the same way that he had dissovled other gases.
+But he was not able to dissolve this new gas in water in the same way that he had dissolved other gases.
 He called this new gas "dephlogisticated air."
 His publication on its properties were read with interest by the members of the Royal Society, and by the French chemist, Antoine Lavoisier.

 Read the short presentation by Joseph Priestley on phlogiston theory.